nodejs/node/doc/api/errors.md

 <a id="ERR_ENCODING_INVALID_ENCODED_DATA"></a>
 ### ERR_ENCODING_INVALID_ENCODED_DATA

-Data provided to `util.TextDecoder()` API is invalid according to the encoding provided.
+Data provided to `util.TextDecoder()` API was invalid according to the encoding provided.

 <a id="ERR_ENCODING_NOT_SUPPORTED"></a>